Waldo-Blom/PRG381_Project_PTA381_AM_Group-3/README.md

 2. Open pgAdmin and connect to your local PostgreSQL server.
 3. In the left-hand tree, right-click on **Databases**, then select **Create → Database...**
 4. In the dialog that opens, set the Database name to `sparkling_clean` (matching the name expected in `DBConnection.java`, see step 6 below), then click **Save**.
 5. Run the project's SQL script against the new database to create the tables and load the mock/seed data.
-(Replace `db/sparkling_clean.sql` below with the actual filename/path of the script included in the project.)
+(Can be found at : PRG381_Project_PTA381_AM_Group-3\University Cleaning Inventory And Issuance System\database\schema_with_mockdata.sql)

    - In pgAdmin: right-click the `sparkling_clean` database → **Query Tool**, then open the `.sql` file (**File → Open...** within the Query Tool) and click **Execute/Run**.
    - Alternatively, from a terminal: